How to Hire a Newborn Photographer

 Lastly, go meet the photographer in person.
 You’ve seen her website, browsed her Instagram, and you really love her work.
-So go meet her!
+You’ve found a Las Vegas baby photographer that you like, so go meet her!
 Find out if she is passionate about newborn photography.
 Make sure that you are comfortable with this person holding and posing your baby.
-Be certain that her studio space is welcoming and safe.
+Be certain that her work space is welcoming and safe.
 The last thing you want to do is find yourself in an uncomfortable situation on your session day.
 You’ll feel much more relaxed (and so will baby) if you’ve had the opportunity to get to know your photographer.

 If you want to meet with me, I welcome the opportunity to talk with you.
 Newborn photography is something I am seriously passionate about, but so is service.
 I truly enjoy working with families as they are soaking in this fleeting stage of their child’s life.
 It’s a mesmerizing and endearing moment to share with a family.
 If you’d like to come say hi, please get in touch with me through my contact page so that we can set up a time to meet.